robertnagy89/fia_jh1/README.md

 	1. Open solution located under /API/FIA/FIA.Api/Fia.Sln
 	2. Launch application, the browser should open to swagger containing our current endpoints.

+########Currently Working On: login/signup/userentity/validation/authentication

 ###Dev Notes
+	EF-Core:
+		Messages currently are kept in memory, while our users will be entities.

 	SignalR: